ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/moving-base.md

 To pass this checkpoint, your robot should meet the following requirements:

-* Motors attached to a chassis (can be literally anything)
+* Motors attached to a chassis
 * Robot chassis moves when given controller input (i.e. pushing joystick moves forward, letting go stops)